paulfitz/paulfitz.github.io/_posts/2017-03-26-convnets-without-tears.md

 title: detecting a pattern with a convolutional network and no data
 ---

-Imagine a buddy asks if you can write a program to detect a simple visual pattern in a video stream.
+Imagine a buddy asks you to write a program to detect a simple visual pattern in a video stream.
 They plan to print out the pattern, hang it on the wall in a gallery, then replace it digitally with artworks to see how they'll look in the